 29. Appointy: It seems that every other tool here is another “critical tool that represents a turning point for my business.”
 Well, this is one of them!

 Prior to Appointy, I had a rag-tag one-on-one service that required potential customers to reach out to me and set up calls through a series of back-and-forth messages.
 It was completely manual, and took more time and effort than it was worth.

 But Appointy allowed me to share a dynamic calendar that would allow visitors to see when I’m available and both book and pay for appointments directly through my site.
 It was world changing!

 30. vCita: Now, there is nothing wrong with Appointy.
 I absolutely love it.
 And it was very difficult for me to move away.
-But after a two-month split test, I decided to move to vCita.
+But after a two-month Split testing (or A/B testing) allows you to test changes in Facebook variables like ad creative, audience, or placement to determine which approach performs best., I decided to move to vCita.

 That little widget that pops up at the bottom right of my website, asking you to set up an appointment with me?
 That’s vCita.
 And ever since I installed that widget, I have been overbooked with one-on-one sessions.

 The demand has been so great that I had to raise my prices.
 Is there a better endorsement than that?